Sergeus/Sergeus.github.io/_drafts/ZMoveBasePower.md

 > With the **exceptions of Mega Drain (120), Weather Ball (160), Hex (160), Gear Grind (180), V-create (220), Flying Press (170), and Core Enforcer (140)**, the powers of the type-specific damaging Z-Moves follow the following conversion table for moves that have fixed base powers.

 Straight off the bat, these 7 moves follow no pattern at all and if you turn them into a Z-Move then you'll get an arbitrary base power (listed next to them in the quote).
-It's fixed for each move and I'll need to straight up associate an individual Z-Move Base Power with each of these individually.
+It's fixed for each move and I'll need to straight up associate a specific Z-Move Base Power with each of these individually.

 Why these 7?
 V-create and [Core Enforcer](https://www.serebii.net/attackdex-sm/coreenforcer.shtml) are signature moves of two legendary Pokémon, Victini and [Zygarde](https://www.serebii.net/pokedex-sm/718.shtml) respectively.
 (Though there was a Rayquaza distributed through an event in Japan during Generation 5 that knew V-create, so I'll inevitably end up listing that too!)
 [Gear Grind](https://www.serebii.net/attackdex-bw/geargrind.shtml) is the signature move of the [Klingklang](https://www.serebii.net/pokedex-sm/601.shtml) evolutionary line.
 [Mega Drain](https://www.serebii.net/attackdex-sm/megadrain.shtml) and [Hex](https://www.serebii.net/attackdex-sm/hex.shtml) are very widely distributed.
 [Weather Ball](https://www.serebii.net/attackdex-xy/weatherball.shtml) was once exclusive to [Castform](https://www.serebii.net/pokedex-sm/351.shtml) (in Generation 3) but has since become available on many others.
 And finally [Flying Press](https://www.serebii.net/attackdex-sm/flyingpress.shtml) is a signature move of [Hawlucha](https://www.serebii.net/pokedex-sm/701.shtml) (though the special event [Pikachu Libre](https://www.serebii.net/pokedex-xy/025.shtml) in Generation 6 also knows it).